-I ordered this one – along with the Repeater delay pedal – from Prymaxe Vintage in the US.
+I ordered this one from Prymaxe Vintage in the US.
 I chose the cheapest shipping option, and they arrived in good time right to my mailbox.
 As I have done with the other Mooer pedals, I’ve added some white-out to the small knobs, to make it easier to read the settings.
 Newer Mooers already come with this feature, but if you find an older one, it is quite easy to do.

 Electro-Harmonix Big Muff pi